stlab/better-code/better-code/src/chapter-2-contracts.md

   public mutating func popLast() -> T { ... }
 ```

-This means a client of this method is considered to have a bug unless
+A client of this method is considered to have a bug unless
 the array has an element.
 OK, so what about postconditions?

-The postcondition is the effects the method has, plus any returned
+The postconditions are the effects of the method plus any returned
 result.
-If the preconditions are met, but the postcondition isn't,
+If the preconditions are met, but the postconditions are not,
 we'd say the method has a bug.
 The bug could be in the documentation
-of course; that's part of the method.
+of course, *which is a part of the method*.

 ```swift
   /// Removes and returns the last element.